Connect with us

 chief executive Brett Gosper is to step down in January after accepting a new role as head of the NFL in Europe and the UK.

-In his time, the New Zealander has worked to have return to the Olympics and the delivery of the first hosted by an Asian nation.
+In his time, the New Zealander has worked to have return to the and the delivery of the first hosted by an Asian nation.

 He featured in the recently-released Dan Leo documentary Oceans Apart, offering a response to Leo’s work examining the hardships of rugby players in the Pacific Islands as well as allegations of corruption at a sporting and government level.